odoo/odoo/doc/howtos/backend.rst

     :class: exercise

-    Create server actions and modify the previous workflow in order to re-create the same behaviour as previ- ously, but without using the Python methods of the Session class.
+    Create server actions and modify the previous workflow in order to re-create the same behaviour as previously, but without using the Python methods of the Session class.

     .. only:: solutions